 Unipi Extension xS51 is an extension module communicating via the RS485 serial interface (Modbus RTU).
 The module is a simple and inexpensive method of extending your project by additional inputs & outputs.
 The xS50 features a set of analog I/Os combined with a set of digital and relay I/Os.
-The module is designed for installation on a DIN rail and is compatible with both Unipi Neuron and Unipi Patron controllers, as well as PLCs from other vendors.
+The module is designed for installation on a DIN rail and is compatible with Unipi Patron and Neuron controllers, Unipi Gate gateway, as well as third party devices.

 Note: The xS51 is a development successor of the Extension xS50 module.